nickdoucette24/capstone/README.md

 - Team Radio button to listen to the teams live radio when following an individual driver during a session
 - A filter in the search that takes into account the different point system throughout the years so the user can filter drivers based on their overall performance instead of statistical averages
 - More options for the user to customize their profile layout
+- A Factory Page which focuses on teaching people about Formula 1's different technological and business components, as well as the various strategies involved with the sport

 # pitstop-capstone